arsy786/mern-crud-app/README.md

 [REST API Mistakes Every Junior Developer should Avoid | clean-code (Youtube/CoderOne)](https://www.youtube.com/watch?v=JxeTegu4dD8)
 <br />

-Express.js, or simply Express, is a back end web application framework for building RESTful APIs with Node.js, released as free and open-source software under the MIT License.
+Express.js, or simply Express, is a backend web application framework for building RESTful APIs with Node.js, released as free and open-source software under the MIT License.
 It is designed for building web applications and APIs.

 It is an un-opinionated framework therefore you can organise your project however you like.
-However, a very popular and widely adopted pattern is MVC.
-MVC (Model-View-Controller) is a software design pattern that separates an application into three interconnected components:
+This repo will serve as a guide and provide a general structure of how to organise your Express REST API's.
+A very popular and widely adopted pattern is MVC.
+The Model-View-Controller (MVC) pattern separates the application's concerns into three interconnected components:

-- Model: represents the data and entities/schema of the application.
+- Model: This represents the data (entities/schema) and business logic of the application.
+In the context of an API, the model typically interacts with a database to retrieve or update data.
-- View: displays the data to the user and handles user input.
+- View: This represents the user interface or presentation layer of the application.
+In the context of an API, the view is responsible for rendering the response that will be sent back to the client.
-- Controller: handles user input, applies business logic, updates the model, and updates the view accordingly.
+- Controller: This acts as an intermediary between the model and the view, handling user input and updating the model accordingly.
+In the context of an API, the controller receives requests from the client and sends responses back to the client, typically by calling the appropriate methods on the model and rendering the appropriate view.

 This separation of concerns allows for better code organization, easier maintenance and testing, and improved scalability.

-<ins>NOTE: </ins>
+<ins>NOTE:</ins>
 <br>
-For the 'View' In REST API's, we typically will not be serving any static pages/resources (maybe an index/welcome page that gives directions on how to call the API).
+For the 'View' In REST API's, we typically will not be serving any static pages/resources.
+If there is a view, it maybe an index/welcome page that gives directions on how to call the API or a message/json that indicates that the server is currently running.

 ## 2. Express App Setup
 Here are the steps to set up a basic Express app using npm: